Atlantis: The Lost Empire: Plot

+In the ancient past, Atlantis is an advanced civilization with robotics and aviation.
+However, an apocalyptic explosion causes a megatsunami that destroys all but the core of its capital city, which “sinks beneath the waves” per Plato’s attestation.

-In 1914 Washington, D.C., archaeo-linguist Milo Thatch obsesses over finding the legendary lost city of Atlantis, believed to have sunk thousands of years ago.
+Thousands of years later, in 1914, Washington, D.C. archaeo-linguist Milo Thatch obsesses over finding Atlantis.
 His employers ridicule his theories, but he gains an unexpected ally in eccentric millionaire Preston B. Whitmore, a friend of Milo's deceased adventurer grandfather who also sought the city.
-Determined to honor his old friend's quest, Whitmore recruits Milo for an expedition to Atlantis, having recently uncovered the Shepherd's Journal, an ancient Atlantean manuscript that contains directions to the lost city.
+Determined to honor his old friend's quest, Whitmore recruits Milo for an expedition to Atlantis, having recently uncovered the Shepherd's Journal, an ancient Atlantean manuscript containing directions to the city.

 Aboard the submarine Ulysses, Milo meets his teammates: Commander Lyle Tiberius Rourke, Lieutenant Helga Sinclair, demolitions expert Vincenzo Santorini, geologist Gaetan "Mole" Molière, medical officer Joshua Sweet, mechanic Audrey Ramirez, radio operator Wilhelmina Packard, mess cook Jebidiah "Cookie" Farnsworth, and a platoon of mercenaries.
-Upon reaching a cave entrance leading to the lost city, the submarine is destroyed by a massive mechanical leviathan, killing most of the crew.
+Upon reaching a cave entrance leading to the lost city, the submarine is destroyed by a massive robotic leviathan, killing most of the crew.
 Milo and the survivors escape in smaller craft, navigating through the cave to emerge among ancient ruins.

-Milo translates the journal, guiding the team through caves beneath a dormant volcano until they reach the worn remains of Atlantis.
+Milo translates the journal, guiding the team through caves beneath a dormant volcano until they reach the remains of Atlantis.
 There, they are greeted by Princess Kidagakash "Kida" Nedakh, who, despite being around 8,500 years old, has the appearance of a young woman.
 She leads them to her father, King Kashekim, who orders them to leave.
-Learning that Milo can read their language—a skill lost to the Atlanteans over millennia—Kida asks for his help in uncovering their forgotten history and highly-advanced technology, without which the city has declined and resources have dwindled.
+Learning that Milo can read their language—a skill lost to the Atlanteans over millennia—Kida asks for his help in uncovering their forgotten history and technology, without which the city has declined and resources have dwindled.
 Milo learns that Atlantis is powered by the Heart of Atlantis, a massive crystal that grants longevity and health to its citizens through the smaller crystals they carry.